 - Valuation method.
-Whoever prepares your taxes should advise you on what valuation method you should use for your business: at cost, lower of cost or market, or other.
+Whoever prepares your taxes should advise you on what valuation method you should use for your business.

 - Beginning inventory.
 What is the total cost of all your inventory of products at the start of your fiscal year?
 This should match the ending inventory for the previous fiscal year.

 - Cost of labor.
-The cost of employees directly associated with assembling the product.
-(Not back-office staff.)
+The cost of employees directly associated with assembling the product (i.e., not back-office staff).

 - Cost of materials and supplies.
 Whatever costs are associated with making the products you’re selling.

 - Other costs.
-All other costs no previously accounted for: shipping containers, freight for materials and supplies, overhead expenses (rent, utilities, hardware, software, etc.).
+All other costs not previously accounted for: shipping containers, freight for materials and supplies, overhead expenses (rent, utilities, hardware, software, etc.).